 When your skin meets the road during a crash, road rash is inevitable.
 If not treated promptly and properly, road rash can result in serious to potentially fatal consequences, such as septic shock and staph infection.

 Head and Brain Injuries

 A blunt force to the head can lead to traumatic brain injuries (TBI).
 TBI symptoms can range from headaches to loss of consciousness, blurred vision, and nausea, among others.

 More serious TBIs can even have long-term or permanent effects on your personality, concentration, memory, and other cognitive abilities.

 You can injure your back if you fall off a motorcycle, get thrown off one, or get trapped under one during a crash.
 Spinal cord injuries can range from pinched or slipped vertebrae to permanent and complete paralysis.

 Multiple Broken Bones

-When you get ejected off your bike towards the ground at a rapid speed, your first instinct is to protect your face.
-You do this by covering it with your arms and hands, but this leads to broken or crushed bones.
+When you get ejected off your bike toward the ground at a rapid speed, your first instinct is to protect your face.
+You do this by covering it with your arms and hands, but this often leads to broken or crushed bones.